 If I want to follow a wheat or gluten-free diet is it harmful?

 Eliminating wheat or gluten from your diet shouldn’t be harmful as long as you make sure that you are meeting all of your nutritional requirements (Biesiekierski and Iven, 2015).
-However, it’s also important to acknowledge that foods containing wheat and gluten can be of nutritional benefit, and wheat or gluten-free diets aren’t suitable for everyone, with the potential to increase the risk of nutritional deficiency in some people, e.g. calcium, iron, or B vitamin deficiency (Biesiekierski and Iven, 2015; Shrewy and Hey, 2016).
-For example, someone may have a health condition that increases their risk of nutritional deficiency, or not have that much money to spend on food, and gluten-free products can be more expensive then their gluten-containing counterparts.
+However, it’s also important to acknowledge that foods containing wheat and gluten can be of nutritional benefit, and wheat or gluten-free diets aren’t suitable for everyone, with the potential to increase the risk of certain nutritional deficiencies, e.g. calcium, iron, or B vitamin, in some people (Biesiekierski and Iven, 2015; Shrewy and Hey, 2016).
+For example, someone may have a health condition that increases their risk of nutritional deficiency, or not have that much money to spend on food, gluten-free products generally being more expensive than their gluten-containing counterparts.

 Frequently asked questions.